mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 ## Config Files

 The configuration (config) files used in ESTA are divided into sections.
 This makes the config files easier to read and keeps them organized.
-But there are no required fields in any section; the config files are very general and will change greatly dependent upon your run.
+There are no required fields in any section; the config files are very general and will change greatly dependent upon your run.
 That being said, there are a few general principles that can help you understand how to run ESTA.

 ### General Config Ideas